 Katie read Engineering Science on a GKN Group scholarship at Lady Margaret Hall, Oxford.
 She worked for five years in investment management at Baring Investment Management Limited, before joining S.G.
 Warburg Securities’ UK electronics research team in 1988.
 The team was consistently voted top team in the Extel survey of analysts in the sector, and she was voted top analyst by finance directors of electronics companies canvassed by the Treasurer magazine.
 In addition Katie had responsibility within S.G.
 Warburg’s UK research department for commenting on accounting issues.

 Prior to joining Herald, Fraser was a technology analyst with Dresdner Kleinwort Benson, where he covered the European technology sector.
 Before this he worked at Prudential for three years as member of a team of three UK unit trust fund managers that managed £5bn in equities, with Fraser having lead responsibility for three funds collectively worth £400m.
 He graduated from Lancaster University with a degree in Economics and initially joined Prudential as a product manager for their Unit Trusts, before completing an MSc in Investment Analysis at the University of Stirling and re-joining Prudential in an investment role.
 Fraser covers the semiconductor sector.

-Hao Luo joined HIML in 2004 and works with Fraser Elms managing the Far East portfolios.
+Hao joined HIML in 2004 and works with Fraser Elms managing the Far East portfolios.
 He also has analytical responsibility for the manufacturing sector globally.
 He obtained a BA in Economics from Hunan University in China and a Masters degree in Finance from Manchester University.
 He worked for J&A Securities in Shanghai from 2000-2002.
 Hao is a CFA charterholder.